AbdassalamAhmad/DevOps_Learning_Journey/Kubernetes/Readme.md

 - **Master Node:**
     1. API Server:
-        - Cluster gateway to clients. (clients talk to cluster through API server.)
+        - Cluster gateway to clients. (clients talk to cluster through API server using UI dashbaord, API OR kubectl.)
         - Gets the commands of update or query from the cluster.
         - Runs Authentication.
     2. Scheduler: